MEETING CANCELLED, STILL AWAITING DECISION FROM USPTO

 January 5, 2014

 It was 14 degrees below zero here in Vermont a couple of days ago, so we moved our hard drives and editing equipment from our office in a renovated barn to a more stable climate to protect the film's footage against the possibility of a power outage; our office is heated and well-protected, but with over 200 hours and $120,000 worth of footage -- and the temperatures dropping to dangerous lows, we can't be too cautious.
-Meanwhile, we sent 30 minutes of edited footage to our 2000 Kickstarter backers where we got lots of great feedback and helpful tips (one backer saw the footage and called Bo "a true American hero!").
+Meanwhile, we sent 30 minutes of edited footage to our 2000 Kickstarter backers where we got lots of great feedback and helpful tips.
 We also sent the edited footage to our friends at SevenDays where they did an update on our film that you can read here: http://www.7dvt.com/2013short-takes-film-hunt-defiant-dude-update

 Meanwhile, Bo's trademark case is still pending at the USPTO (United States Patent and Trademark Office).
 Bo's attorneys filed their response to the Trademark office's rejection on September 17th of last year -- hopefully, Bo and his legal team will hear something soon.